narayanajbs/test/README.md

 ### Branches:

-master: Contains production-ready code.
+- [master] : Contains production-ready code.
-develop: Integration branch where features are merged before release. feature/*: Branches created from develop for new features. release/*: Branches created from develop for preparing a new release. hotfix/*: Branches created from master for urgent fixes.
+- [develop] : Integration branch where features are merged before release.
+- [feature/*] : Branches created from develop for new features.
+- [release/*] : Branches created from develop for preparing a new release.
+- [hotfix/*] : Branches created from master for urgent fixes.

 ### Workflow:

-Create a feature/* branch from develop for new features.
+- [Create a feature/* branch from develop for new features.]
-Merge feature branches into develop.
+- [Merge feature branches into develop.]
-When ready for release, create a release/* branch from develop.
+- [When ready for release create a release/* branch from develop.]
-After finalizing the release, merge release/* into both master and develop.
+- [After finalizing the release merge release/* into both master and develop.]
-For urgent fixes, create a hotfix/* branch from master, then merge it into both master and develop.
+- [For urgent fixes create a hotfix/* branch from master then merge it into both master and develop.]